Don’t wait 30 years to tend the internal wounds of war…

 - Changing marriage partners or using medication won’t erase grief.

-- How the veteran views their military contribution to society, compared to cultural recognition of their contribution, affects how severe their PTSD may be and how they deal with it.
+- How the veteran views their military contribution to society, as well as the cultural recognition of their contribution, affects how severe their PTSD may be and how they deal with it.

-- If you find your loved one wearing their uniform in places such as a costume party or the grocery store, assume that they might not be at peace with their war experience.
+- If you find your loved one wearing their uniform in “inappropriate” places, assume that they might not be at peace with their war experience.

 - Many will try to mask or numb pain.